AkramAki/cinic10-source-classifier/README.md

    mamba activate ml
    ```

+5. Navigate to `generate_domain_labels.py` and follow the instructions provided in the comments in lines 6-8.

-5. Once the environment is active and the dataset is ready, you can:
+6. Once the environment is active and the dataset is ready, you can:

    * Run the notebooks in `notebooks/`
    * Load trained models from `models/`